leiting5297/SF-SAM-Adapter/README.md

 ## Example

-1. The dataset is placed in "./data/eye", and the file structure is:
+1. The dataset is placed in "./data/eye", and the file structure of dataset is:

 EYE/